wangzhihao/scripts/README.md

 On mac most tools are installed by Homebrew.
 If there is an expection I will put it out explictly.

 ## tmux
-The conf location of tmux should put in `/user/local/etc/tmux.conf`
+The system conf location :  /usr/local/etc/tmux.conf
+The user conf location:     ~/.tmux.conf

 ##zsh
-zshrc should be put in `~/.zshrc`
+The user conf location:     ~/.zshrc.conf